Fascia & Soffit Repair in Onslow County, NC

 Do you build home additions and sunrooms?

 Yes.
-We build full-scope home additions — master suites, room additions, second-story additions, and bump-outs — as well as three-season and four-season sunrooms.
+We build ground-level home additions (extra bedrooms, room additions, sunroom conversions, and screened-in porches and patios) as well as three-season and four-season sunrooms.
 Because we're also a roofing contractor, the addition-to-house roof tie-in is handled with the same precision as a full reroof.

 What's the difference between a deck, patio, and porch?